 Vancouver went up 2–0, but Boston won two games, lost game five, and forced a Game 7 with a Game 6 win.
-Finally, the Bruins ended a 39-year Stanley Cup drought by winning Game 7.
+Finally, the Bruins ended a 39-year Stanley Cup drought by winning Game 7 4-0.

 The 2011-12 Vancouver Canucks were serious contenders to win the Stanley Cup.
-The team won its second-consecutive Presidents’ Trophy on the final day of the regular season and started the NHL Playoffs as the No. 1 seed.
+The team won its second consecutive Presidents’ Trophy on the final day of the regular season and started the NHL Playoffs as the No. 1 seed.

-The 2009-2010 Capitals were an offensive juggernaut that won the President’s Trophy.
+The 2009-2010 Washington Capitals were an offensive juggernaut that won the President’s Trophy.
 The Canadiens barely qualified for the NHL Playoffs.

-This was Wayne Gretzky with 212 points (Oilers: Mark Messier, Paul Coffey, and Grant Fuhr).
+Consider that the Oilers also had peak-Wayne Gretzky with 212 points (Oilers: Mark Messier, Paul Coffey, and Grant Fuhr).
 The Kings had Marcel Dionne and not much else.